Step-by-step guides and SOPs for cannabis and hemp extraction methods including BHO, ethanol, CO2, and solventless techniques.

 Acid Catalyst Comparison for CBD Isomerization: BF3, pTSA, CSA, H2SO4 and More

 The Short Answer The catalyst you choose determines which cannabinoid you make, how fast you make it, and how much cleanup you need afterward.
-BF3 etherate pushes CBD toward delta-9-THC with 70-85% conversion in 1-3 hours at 60-80C. pTSA and CSA favor delta-8-THC through a longer ring closure pathway, hitting 80-95% conversion in 4-12 hours [...]
+BF3 etherate pushes CBD toward delta-9-THC with 70-85% conversion in 1-3 hours at 60-80C (in toluene; never in DCM which boils at 40C). pTSA and CSA favor delta-8-THC through a longer [...]

 Cannabis Crude Oil Degumming: The Complete Guide to Removing Phospholipids Before Distillation